 Separation or divorce is never an easy thing to go through.
 It's a process that includes many emotional and physical steps – one of them is moving out.
 This is particularly difficult if you have kids, which is why you need to be prepared.
 This guide is for those moving after separation or divorce.
 Tips on how to move out, so you can move on with your life.

 Make sure you take care of the legal aspects of your divorce.
 Get more information on the laws in your state, as they can vary a lot.
 For example, some states require couples to live separately for a while before filing for divorce.
-Be sure to investigate these better and consult with a divorce lawyer for more information.
+Be sure to investigate these better and consult with a Greenwich divorce lawyer, or one in your area, for more information.
+Consulting with an expert will be helpful when deciding what your options are for moving after a divorce.

 Once you get rid of the sentimental things, start packing what's left and try to make an inventory as you go.
 This will help you see what you need to purchase for the new home.
 Do this systematically, room by room, so you don't miss anything important.
 Make a list of things you need and purchase them after the move to reduce the moving fees.